vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ```

 ## Payment providers
-Payment provider is an aggregator that provides us one or more payment methods.
-It is also an integration, one provider component always means one 3rd party provider of payments.

-To give you the best developer experience, we delegate whole logic of selecting and configuring payment method to the dedicated component called **VsfPaymentProvider.vue**.
-It takes care of:
+`VsfPaymentProvider` is a component that aggregates one or more payment methods from a single provider like Checkout.com or Adyen.
+This component is usually the only thing that you need to integrate a particular vendor into your project and is always delivered as a third-party integration.

+The component is responsible for:
-- Loading and showing available payment methods
+- Loading and displaying available payment methods
+- Loading selected payment method
 - Picking and configuring payment method

 The first thing we have to do is import and put the component inside `pages/Payment.vue` as a [last part of the Checkout](https://github.com/vuestorefront/vue-storefront/blob/next/packages/commercetools/theme/pages/Checkout/Payment.vue#L108):